We do not recommend towing a caravan that is heavier than 2008 kg kg with this Tesla.

 Weight

 The motor preformance of the Tesla is in general very good.
-And also the weight of the Caravan with a User Payload (-558 kg in the caravan and 200 kg in the car including passengers), is very good.
+And also the weight of the Caravan with a normally distributed User Payload (200 kg in the caravan and 200 kg in the car including passengers), is pretty good.

 Flat roads